 John and Carolyn Peterson Chair in Jazz Studies

-Dr. Johannes Wallmann will join the University of Wisconsin-Madison School of Music as Director of Jazz Studies in the fall of 2012.
+Dr. Johannes Wallmann joined the University of Wisconsin-Madison School of Music as Director of Jazz Studies in the fall of 2012.
 A veteran of the New York and San Francisco Bay Area jazz scenes, he has performed extensively as a bandleader and as a sideman in local, national, and international venues.

 Born in Germany, Wallmann was raised on Canada’s Vancouver Island, where he studied classical piano and guitar.
 Deciding to pursue a career in music, he moved first to Boston and then New York City, studying jazz piano and composition at Berklee College of Music (B.Mus., 1995) and at New York University (M.A., 1997; Ph.D., 2010), and winning numerous national music competitions and scholarships, as well as two Canada Council artist grants.